 He told us that headteachers are the exception to the anonymity rule.
 Inspectors will want to see documentary evidence of the headteacher's appraisal showing that governors have conducted performance management in a robust way.

 Such evidence might include the minutes of the meeting and/or the appraisal report itself.
 Inspectors may also question governors on the performance management procedure for the headteacher.

 John said that providing anonymised information of the headteacher's appraisal to inspectors is not really possible, even if it were attempted, but he confirmed that the appraisal information about all other staff should be anonymous when it is provided to inspectors.

 Similar advice can be found in a guidance document from the National Governors' Association (NGA) on the role of governors in performance management.
 Page 7 says:

 Ofsted inspectors will expect to see evidence of governors performance managing the headteacher rigorously.

 Sharing the headteacher's appraisal report with governors

-Page 7 of the NGA's guidance says that it is for the governing body to decide whether all governors have access to the headteacher's appraisal report or whether it remains confidential to the review panel.
+Page 7 of the NGA's guidance also notes that it is for the governing body to decide whether all governors have access to the headteacher's appraisal report or whether it remains confidential to the review panel.
 It goes on: